Bradley Cooper Calls Himself A ‘Hunky Brute’ After Revealing He Wants To Reunite With Lady Gaga

-Bradley Cooper was spotted hanging out in West Hollywood earlier this week, and fans couldn’t help but noticed his hilarious t-shirt.
+Bradley Cooper was spotted hanging out in West Hollywood earlier this week, and fans couldn’t help but notice his hilarious T-shirt.

-According to The Daily Mail, Bradley Cooper deemed himself a “hunky brute” on his tan, short-sleeved, t-shirt this week.
-The A Star is Born actor looked the part with his long salt and pepper hair slicked back, while he rocked an unshaven look with scruff taking over his face.
+According to The Daily Mail, Bradley Cooper deemed himself a “hunky brute” on his tan, short-sleeved T-shirt this week.
+The A Star is Born director looked the part with his long salt-and-pepper hair slicked back, while he rocked an unshaven look with scruff taking over his face.

 Bradley looked comfy and casual in a pair of dark gray sweatpants while going barefoot in some thong sandals.
-The actor/director carrying a Raiders sweatshirt and a matching, brand new hat in one hand, while grasping his phone in the other.
+The actor/director carried a Raiders sweatshirt and a matching brand new hat in one hand, while grasping his phone in the other.

 The actor is fresh off of his Grammy win and Oscar nomination for A Star is Born, where he starred with singer Lady Gaga.